Putting someone in the recovery position

 3. Fold the arm closest to you over their chest.

 4. Place the other arm at a right angle to their body.

 5. Get the leg closest to you and bend the knee.

 6. While supporting the person’s head and neck, gently take the bent knee closest to you and very gently roll the person away from you.

 Adjust the upper leg, so both the hip and knee are bent at right angles.
 Ensure the person is steady and cannot roll.

 7. Tilt the head back and make sure the airways are clear and open.

 Find out more about how to help someone who has taken an illegal drug.

-This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use, the National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
-See Teacher booklet, Parent Booklet or Student Booklet for more information.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney, the National Drug & Alcohol Research Centre at the University of New South Wales, and the National Drug Research Institute at Curtin University.
+See Teacher Booklet, Parent Booklet or Student Booklet for more information.